xtuml/bridgepoint/doc-bridgepoint/notes/7990_Model_Element_Move/7990_Model_Element_Move.dnt.md

 6. Design
 ----------------
 6.1 Enhance the current infrasture to not change element IDs during move.
 6.1.2 The copy/paste infrastructre shall be used for it's ablity to perform selection and target validation.
 However, if this move can be done with the in-memory instances and still take advatage of this validation infrastructure it shall do so.
 6.1.3 Avoid using the current infrastructure's use of the clipboard if possible.
-6.1.4 While doing this work, consider modifying the current cut/paste operation to no longer change IDs during paste
+6.1.4 While doing this work, consider modifying the current cut/paste operation to no longer change IDs during paste.
 6.2 Modify all resolution operations to first search by ID  instead of name
 6.3 Introduce a new CME named Move...
 6.3.1 Introduce the Move...
 CME in Model Explorer